Berkeley Springs Treasure Tour:

 Park Superintendent’s Office

-South of the swimming pool stands a small brick building which shares the honor of oldest park building with the Roman Bath House.
-A rough frame building in this area was described in 1787 as a “Poor People’s Bath” and in 1850 as having shower, spout and artificial warm baths.
+South of the swimming pool stands a small brick building which began life as as a rough frame structure in this area described in 1787 as a “Poor People’s Bath”.
+The Bath Trustees Minutes indicate that in 1845 the current brick structure was built for 10 to 12 shower, spout and artificial warm baths.
 In 1885 it was identified as hot baths then converted to rest rooms in 1930.
-At some point it was bricked.

 The trim around the roof dates to the Victorian period.
 Today, the building also houses the park superintendent’s office.
 Like the Roman Bath House, the original frame version of this building is claimed as a James Rumsey construction.